cssidy/javascript/README.md

 # javascript-practice

 Various exercises undertaken to strengthen my Javascript skills.
+Most of these come from books.